 Disclosure: This post contains affiliate links.

 White Bean Dip with Lemon and Dill.

-Roast the garlic: Preheat the oven to 375.
-Slice the tops of the garlic and set on a piece of parchment paper on a cookie sheet.
+- Preheat the oven to 375 degrees F. Slice the tops of the garlic and set on a piece of foil on a cookie sheet.

-Drizzle garlic with olive oil and fold parchment paper over and twist the ends, sealing the garlic inside.
-Roast at 375 degrees for 35-45 minutes, until cloves are soft and golden.
+- Drizzle garlic with olive oil and fold the foil over, sealing the ends.
+Roast at 375 degrees F for about 45 minutes, until cloves are soft and golden.
 Let cool, then squeeze out cloves and set aside.

-Puree until smooth.
-Add more oil if it seems to thick.
+- Puree until fairly smooth.
+Add more oil if it seems too thick.
 Add more salt or dill as desired.